 ' Follow me all time, look sharp.'
 Tu half turned.
 Those normally laughing eyes had become hard slits. ' Remember - you my bodyguard, our back-up man! '

 ' Da, Tu.'

-Shock waves punched together before solid booms rolled through the whole valley.
+Shock waves punched together before solid booms kicked and rolled through the whole valley.
 Massive echoes deafened.
-Several more explosions kicked.
+Several more explosions shook the ground.
 Grey smoke thickened the swirling fog.
 Loc must have blown every cache; along with the tank rounds their fresh supply of Communist rockets - ripped into metal shards.
 It was a long way to come then go home empty-handed; now saving lives was the only task.
 Shots crashed down in the smoky mist.
 Small squads of paratroopers slipped through the pine forest and vanished into its clammy veil.
 Bowman glanced leftwards.
 Ruby fireflies winked through fine rain cloaking the opposite hillside, before muffled crack-cracks became trapped among steep mountains.

 Tu breathed quickly. ' Very high now.'

-' And I think I'm fit,' gasped Bowman and spat into tufty grass.
+' And I think I'm fit,' gasped Bowman and spat into the tufty grass.
 His glands stung, his heart drummed on his ribcage.
 Sweat poured down his back and his green vest and combat suit were soaked under the denim smock.
 Yet the air was almost cold.
 They must have climbed a considerable height in very few minutes.
-Thank God for a childhood spent roaming Exmoor’s windswept hills.
+Thank God for a childhood spent roaming Exmoor’s soaring windswept hills.

 They recognised Quoc’s cultured voice.

 The colonel commenced playing lethal poker.
 He glanced at his two companions. ‘ Maybe we’re trying so hard to deceive them, somebody listening will catch on that it’s all balls.’